JJLongoria/aura-helper/README.md

 # Aura Helper
-Extensión for Salesforce and Lightning Experience with some tools for make more easy the development work.
+Extension for Salesforce and Lightning Experience with some tools for make more easy the development work.

 ## Features